omiinimbalkar/Formata-project/README.md

 ## 🎯 Overview

-**DataRefine AI** is a modern, production-ready data processing platform that transforms messy, unstructured data into clean, validated, and AI-ready datasets.
+**formata** is a modern, production-ready data processing platform that transforms messy, unstructured data into clean, validated, and AI-ready datasets.

 Built using **FastAPI** and **Next.js**, it provides a complete pipeline for data ingestion, cleaning, transformation, validation, and quality assurance with real-time tracking and detailed error reporting.